 In addition their are many excellent community resources that assist the community to explore their family history.
 It is well worth a visit to the Torquay Historical Society’s centre in Price Street, Torquay.

-A quick internet search will provide further sources of information – but it is important to note that content on these sites has not been directly provided or validated by the Bellbrae Cemetery Trust.
+An internet search will provide further sources of information – but it is important to note that content on these sites has not been directly provided or validated by the Bellbrae Cemetery Trust.